Code-Institute-Submissions/Milestone2-AntwerpHotSpots/README.md

 * As a Frequent Visitor, I want to check to see if there are any newly added recommended locations that I can check out.

+### Design:

+* Color Scheme:
+    * The three main colors used Black, Pink & Beige.

+* Typography:
+    * All Headers use Karla.
+Karla is a sans-serif font with nice letter-spacing - which makes it easy-to-read & clean.
+    * Montserrat is my secondary font, used for paragraphs.
+Like Karla, it is both clean & easy to read especially on smaller devices & pairs nicely with Karla.
+    * Sans-Serif is used as the backup font for both Karla & Montserrat.

+* Imagery:
+    * A bright, colorful image was used for the hero image to be eye-catching to the user.
+It also compliments the color scheme, adding an element of consistency to the website.

 ### Wireframes & Mockups:

 * View my initial website sitemap and wireframes for desktop (version 1) [here](https://drive.google.com/file/d/1kq3LTz5UpMnOmWZKe2MqF0he9VmtHf0v/view?usp=sharing)